dnsimple/dnsimple-support/content/articles/transferring-domain-between-accounts.markdown

 ![](/files/pending-pushes.jpg)

-Click the <label>Accept</label> button where you will be prompted to assign an existing contact to the domain or create a new one.
-After you have assigned a contact, the domain will be moved to your account and you'll be able to configure it as needed.
+Click the <label>Accept</label> button where you'll be prompted to assign an existing contact to the domain or create a new one.
+After you have assigned a contact, the domain will be transfered to your account and you'll be able to configure it as needed.

 ## Rejecting a transfer

-To reject a move, click the <label>Decline</label> button on the list of pending pushes and confirm that you want to decline the push.
+To reject a transfer, click the <label>Decline</label> button on the list of pending pushes and confirm that you want to decline the push.

 <info>
-If you decline a move request, the domain will remain in the posession of the original owner.
+If you decline a transfer request, the domain will remain in the posession of the original owner.
 </info>